scandipwa/docs.scandipwa.com/content/docs/installing.md

 Windows is not supporting symlinks.
 You can simply copy file instead of symlinking.

 Make sure that .env and .application are present in your project directory.

+## Unable to setup ScandiPWA on the existing Magento 2.3.3 Enterprise edition

+The issue is caused by ScandiPWA slider not supporting PHP 7.3